 “With Canada’s National Shipbuilding Strategy well underway, the underwater domain is coming into sharper focus.
 Lockheed Martin Canada is proud to deliver the command and control system on which all Royal Canadian Navy warfare officers and sailors initially train before some select to further their career below the waves,” said Gary Fudge, Vice President and General Manager, Lockheed Martin Canada Rotary and Mission Systems.
 “On the Canadian Surface Combatant, underwater acoustics, advanced sonar and anti-submarine warfare are critical to Canada’s unique missions and our team is delivering the advanced design for that program.
 This is an important topic for Canada, and Lockheed Martin Canada looks forward to being part of the conversation.”

-The Deep Blue 2020 Forum will take place on October 29, 2020.
 This one-day event will tackle the issues facing undersea strategies and technologies within Canada and will host a number of key speakers on underwater topics.
 A call for industry papers will be announced shortly along with a new web page to share updates on this inaugural undersea event.

 “For Canada, a nation that must live in the maritime world, mastering the underwater battlespace is our most complex military and security challenge, one that is directly linked to Canada’s national vital interests.
 The complexities of the worlds’ oceans and Canada’s ocean domain demands focused and coordinated technological innovation and advancement by both government and industry,” said Ian Parker, Director Naval Affairs, Naval Association of Canada.
 “Without this focus, Canada will surrender sovereignty and the ability to defend the nation.
 The Naval Association of Canada welcomes this important initiative by Vanguard to further explore the undersea domain.”